thephpleague/period/docs/5.0/chart/index.md

-public readonly int GanttChartConfig::width;            //Retrieves the max size width. public readonly string GanttChartConfig::body;          //Retrieves the body block character. public readonly string GanttChartConfig::space;         //Retrieves the space block character. public readonly array<string> GanttChartConfig::colors;      //The selected colors for each row. public readonly int GanttChartConfig::gapSize;          //Retrieves the gap sequence between the label and the line. public readonly int GanttChartConfig::labelAlignment;       //Returns how label should be aligned. public readonly int GanttChartConfig::leftMarginSize;   //Retrieves the margin between the label and the console left side.
+public readonly int GanttChartConfig::width;            //Retrieves the max size width. public readonly string GanttChartConfig::body;          //Retrieves the body block character. public readonly string GanttChartConfig::space;         //Retrieves the space block character. public readonly array<Chart\Color> GanttChartConfig::colors;      //The selected colors for each row. public readonly int GanttChartConfig::gapSize;          //Retrieves the gap sequence between the label and the line. public readonly int GanttChartConfig::labelAlignment;       //Returns how label should be aligned. public readonly int GanttChartConfig::leftMarginSize;   //Retrieves the margin between the label and the console left side.